Patrick Traverse: Dallas Stars and AHL

 An unrestricted free agent in the 2006 offseason, he signed with the San Jose Sharks in July.
 He was placed on waivers by San Jose during training camp in September.
 The Montreal Canadiens claimed him after injuries to Francis Bouillon and Sheldon Souray eliminated their depth and their rookies did not impress in camp.
 However, his time with Montreal was short lived as the Canadiens then traded for Janne Niinimaa, and Traverse was placed on waivers again, with the intention of sending him to Hamilton of the AHL.
 He went unclaimed and made 26 appearances for the Bulldogs, tallying one goal and five points.
 He was traded back to the San Jose Sharks on December 15, in exchange for defenceman Mathieu Biron.
-The Sharks immediately assigned him to the their AHL affiliate, the Worcester Sharks.
+The Sharks immediately assigned him to their AHL affiliate, the Worcester Sharks.
 He played in 54 games with Worcester, scoring five goals and 22 points.
 Worcester finished fourth in their division, but made the playoffs and were knocked out in the first round by the Manchester Monarchs.
 Traverse recorded two assists in six playoff games.

 Traverse re-signed with Worcester in July 2007.
 He appeared in 65 games for Worcester in the 2007–08 season, scoring six goals and 25 points.
 He attended San Jose's training camp in September 2008, but was returned to Worcester for the 2008–09 season.
 He played in 78 games for Worcester, scoring nine goals and 42 points.
 Worcester finished fourth in their division and qualified for the playoffs.
 They advanced to the second round were they were eliminated by the Providence Bruins.
 Traverse scored four goals and nine points in 12 playoff games.